ARMmbed/mbed-os-tools/README.md

 * ```minar``` module contains [test cases](https://github.com/ARMmbed/minar/tree/master/test) written without ```utest```.
 Note: ```utest``` may use ```minar``` for callback scheduling and can't be use to test ```minar``` itself.
 * ```mbed-drivers``` module contains [test cases](https://github.com/ARMmbed/mbed-drivers/tree/master/test) written with and without ```utest``` harness.
 Currently all ```mbed-drivers``` tests are using [build-in to ```htrun``` host tests](https://github.com/ARMmbed/htrun/tree/master/mbed_host_tests/host_tests).
 * And finally ```sockets``` module contains [test cases](https://github.com/ARMmbed/sockets/tree/master/test) with [custom host tests](https://github.com/ARMmbed/sockets/tree/master/test/host_tests).

+# Plugins

+In order to work with platforms for which the hardware is still under development, and hence may not have an mbed interface chip, some "hook" files are required.
+Operation with these platforms is a matter for the platform development teams involved and is not, in general, supported by ARM.

+## SARA NBIOT EVK
+The SARA NBIOT EVK board must be connected to a Windows PC using a Segger JLink box, which is used for downloading code and resetting the board.
+The USB port on the EVK must also be connected to the same PC.
+To make use of these hooks you will also require access to some proprietary tools that can be requested from u-blox.